Menu

 • be exposed to a range of good quality texts, in order to develop a love of reading and a good knowledge of a range of authors, which will enable them to understand more about the world in which they live through the knowledge they have gained from texts.

-• Write clearly, accurately and coherently, adapting their language and style and for a range of contexts, purposes and audiences.
+• write clearly, accurately and coherently, adapting language and style for a range of contexts, purposes and audiences

-• use discussion in order to learn; they should be able to elaborate and explain clearly their understanding and ideas.
+• use discussion in order to learn, showing an ability to elaborate and explain clearly their understanding and ideas

 • are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.